 We are leading efforts to help businesses safeguard themselves against cyber and data breach threats

-Americas SBDC is leading efforts to promote the use of a collection of publicly available standards and frameworks embodied in what is called the CMMC for all businesses as our North Star.
+Americas SBDC is leading efforts to promote the use of a collection of publicly available standards and frameworks embodied in what is called the CMM for all businesses as our North Star.

 Why is this important?
 Basic cyber and data protection revolves around the simple concept of CIA (Confidentiality, Integrity, Availability).
 Information needs to be held Confidential.
 The information needs to have Integrity. if someone breaks in and alters the data it can be a big problem, we can’t count on it.
 Information needs to be Available for use.
 If the information is kept from us by ransomware, or our computers are slowed down by a cyber attack to the point that we can not get information in time we are in trouble.

 Without direction, we can be doing great things but be lost.
-The CMMC provides the foundation for WHAT we need to do to protect information.
+The CMM provides the foundation for WHAT we need to do to protect information.
 There are many ways to accomplish HOW to do it.
-This North Star (CMMC) gives us the opportunity to share good practices and measure effectiveness.
+This North Star (CMM) gives us the opportunity to share good practices and measure effectiveness.

 Information about Basic Cyber for All Businesses can be found HERE in simple language.
 All the other awareness information maps directly to level one and higher levels.